taniacomputer/MenuBarTrigger/README.md

 ## macOS command line utility for displaying a menubar item with a popover web view, while simultaneously running a process
 It is written in Swift 3 and has been testedd and confirmed to work on macOs 10.12.6 up to 10.14.3

-[You can get the latest pre-built Trigger pkg from here](https://s3.amazonaws.com/taniacomputer/MenuBarTrigger+v1.1.pkg) (pkg installs Trigger.app in /usr/local)
+[You can get the latest pre-built MenuBarTrigger pkg from here](https://s3.amazonaws.com/taniacomputer/MenuBarTrigger+v1.1.pkg) (pkg installs MenuBarTrigger.app in /usr/local)

 ## Usage: